 It is with only pride that we announce that our seven years of wildlife tours as Naturebites is coming to an end.
 We have created and shared so many happy wildlife memories for our clients from around the world and we have loved every single second of it.
 Kathy is increasingly busy working for the […]

 About nature.bites.adminKathy is a wildlife enthusiast who loves nothing more than to inspire people about nature.
-She works full-time for cetacean research charity, Sea Watch Foundation, as well offering guided wildlife tours on Anglesey with the amazing Ken Croft.
-Outside of work, Kathy arranges Anglesey Marine Week in order to promote engagement and conservation.
+She is the Trust Development Officer for the West Wales Rivers Trust, a researcher at Aden Productions and offers guided wildlife tours on Anglesey with the amazing Ken Croft.
+Outside of work, Kathy arranges Anglesey Marine Week in order to promote engagement in conservation.
 Please see the 'Wildlife Tours' page of the website for more details of how to join a tour.

 A full day tour (approx 6.5 hours including lunch stop) costs £65 per person or £75 for a solo participant.